 John Hancock offers options for all types of life insurance, including term and permanent life insurance.
-They have a wide range of universal life products with survivorship life options.
-As you compare life insurance policy options, one major feature that makes John Hancock stand out is their focus on health and prevention.
+It has a wide range of universal life products with survivorship life options.
+As you compare life insurance policy options, one major feature that makes John Hancock stand out is its focus on health and prevention.

 We reviewed 25 insurance companies to see how John Hancock stacks up against the competition, taking into account price, underwriting, service, and more.
 Read on to see our full take.

-John Hancock is a U.S. division of Manulife Financial Corporation.
-Manulife is the 12th largest insurance company in the world.
-John Hancock Life Insurance Company has been in business for over 150 years and is in the top ten life insurers in the U.S. by direct premiums written.
+John Hancock is a U.S. division of Manulife Financial Corporation, which is the 11th largest insurance company in the world.
+John Hancock Life Insurance Company has been in business for more than 150 years and is among the top 10 life insurers in the U.S. by direct premiums written.
 In addition to life insurance, they also offer annuities, investments, 401(k) plans, and education savings plans.

-John Hancock offers 14 different life insurance plans with health features that are an innate part of the policy or added by a rider.
-Their plans are based in three fundamental policy types: term life, final expense, and a large selection of universal life plans.
-They uniquely market a life insurance policy designed for people with diabetes.
+John Hancock offers 13 different life insurance plans with health features that are an innate part of the policy or added by a rider.
+Its plans are based on two fundamental policy types: term life and a large selection of universal life plans.
+It also markets a life insurance policy designed for people with diabetes.